SylarK/wise-tax/README.md

 # Wise-tax

-- The wise-tax application is an answer to Altice Labs challenge.
+- The wise-tax application is an response to a challenge received.

 ### Context of the challenge
 - Create a web solution to order management and reports taking into account the provided tariffs.